openbmc/docs/designs/guard-on-bmc.md

 - Clear all guard: Clear all guard records in the system.

 - List Guard:  List all the guarded components.

+**Note:** In few platforms may be the system or hardware is not in a state where guard operation can be performed either "permanently" or "temporarily".

 #### Guard Entry
 The properties of each guard entry will be part of this object